dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 The `dgraph restore` command restores the postings directory from a previously created backup to a directory in the local filesystem.
 Restore is intended to restore a backup to a new Dgraph cluster not a currently live one.
-During a restore, a new Dgraph Zero may be running to fully restore the backup state.
+During a restore, a new Dgraph Zero server may be running to fully restore the backup state.

 The `--location` (`-l`) flag specifies a source URI with Dgraph backup objects.
 This URI supports all the schemes used for backup.